fractalliter/ktor-postgres-backend/README.md

-# Backend development task
+# Kotlin-Ktor and postgres backend

-## Introduction: Welcome to the Ever-changing Hierarchy GmbH.
+## Introduction

-Help HR manager Personia get a grasp of her ever-changing company’s hierarchy!
-Every week Personia receives a JSON of employees and their supervisors from her demanding CEO Chris, who keeps changing his mind about how to structure his company.
-Personia wants a tool to help her better understand the employee hierarchy and respond to employee’s queries about who their boss is.
-Can you help her?
+Here lays a demonstration of my growing interest in Kotlin language and Ktor server framework.
+It's an example with complex Graph algorithms.

 ## Flow
 To start the application you need to:
 1. deploy the docker compose
-2. sign up to the system
+2. sign up to the system `/signup`
-3. log in to get access token
+3. log in to get access token `/login`
 4. send post request with token to `/hirearchy` to create the hierarchy of the organization
 5. send post request with token to `/hierarchy/{name}/supervisors` to get the supervisors of the user